 the temp. dropped to below freezing in the terminal when outside was more than 90F. (the late shift workers shouldn’t sleep at work was the reason the say). – altaira97209

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Havana Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Havana Jose Marti International Airport.

 What to Expect

-- Economy class passengers can pay to use the first class lounges.
-See Airport Lounges in the airport guide below for locations and rates.
+Havana Airport (code: HAV) is newly-renovated with five terminals and a limited selection of shops and restaurants.
+WiFi is available to help pass the time.
+And for added comfort while you wait, economy class passengers can pay to use the first class lounges.
+See Airport Lounges in the guide below for locations and rates.

 Pay-per-use, Single Visit Passes & Lounge Memberships